Work Visa

 Processing times for Canadian work visas vary by category.
 The TFWP typically takes 10-12 weeks, while the IMP can be processed in as little as two weeks.
 The IEC program has a processing time of 6-8 weeks.
 Fees range from CAD 155 (USD 115, EUR 107) for the IMP to CAD 1,000 (USD 740, EUR 690) for the TFWP.

-expedited processing is available for the Global Talent Stream, reducing wait times to two weeks.
+Expedited processing is available for the Global Talent Stream, reducing wait times to two weeks.
 In Toronto, the high volume of applications can lead to longer processing times.
 Vancouver's tech sector benefits from the expedited Global Talent Stream.
 Calgary's energy industry often experiences delays due to high demand, while Montreal's bilingual applications can lead to faster processing.

 Recent updates in 2026 include increased fees for some visa categories and improved processing times due to digital application systems.
 The IRCC reports a success rate of over 90% for well-prepared applications, emphasizing the importance of thorough documentation and accurate information.